-Earthworks offers weekday placements to people aged 16 years and upwards who have a learning disability.
+Earthworks offers weekday placements to people aged 16 and over who have a learning disability.
 Our Earthworkers receive work experience and informal training in horticulture, ecology and conservation, small-scale construction, woodwork and crafts.

-All Earthworkers are instrumental in maintaining our beautiful garden, cultivating the fruit and vegetables in our market garden and allotments, selling to the public and building habitats around our ponds, meadow and woodland.
+All Earthworkers are instrumental in maintaining our beautiful garden.
+They cultivate fruit and vegetables in our market garden and allotments, and sell to the public.
+They build wildlife habitats around our ponds, meadow and woodland.

-Not that it’s all work, work, work.
-Many friendships have been formed over the years as the Earthworkers, volunteers and staff swap stories and jokes or party away on Bonfire Night and at the Christmas bash.
+Many friendships have been formed over the years as Earthworkers, volunteers and staff swap stories and jokes at breaktime, or party away on Bonfire Night and at the Christmas bash.